arulvel07/gymsync/README.md

 - Students have no way to know if the gym is full before walking there.
 - Admins have no attendance data, usage analytics, or capacity enforcement.
 - There's no historical data to identify peak hours or plan facility improvements.
+- Manual attendance registers are easily faked — anyone can write any name.

 ### The Solution

 GymSync provides:
 - A **public landing page** showing live occupancy (no login needed).
-- A **student dashboard** for digital check-in/check-out, session history, analytics, workout planning, and crowd forecasting.
+- A **student dashboard** for QR-based digital check-in/check-out, session history, analytics, workout planning, and crowd forecasting.
-- An **admin panel** for user management, session logs, gym configuration (capacity, open/close hours), and monthly reports.
+- An **admin command center** with a real-time rotating QR entrance display, user management, session logs, gym configuration (capacity, open/close hours), and monthly reports.
+- **Fully automated** operating hours enforcement, idle session timeouts, and anti-screenshot QR exploit prevention.

 ---